What you need to know

 - Speaking skills: Actors—particularly stage actors—must say their lines clearly, project their voice, and pronounce words so that audiences understand them.

-The average pay for actors in the United States ranges from $8.97 an hour to more than $89 an hour.
+The average pay for actors in the United States ranges from $10.51 an hour to more than $64.92 an hour as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of actors is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of actors is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 Many actors enhance their skills through formal dramatic education.
 Many who specialize in theater have bachelor’s degrees, but a degree is not required.